 - 69 Reflecting the Parish's location on the western edge of the built-up area of Long Eaton, the Parish benefits from a variety of community facilities that serve both residents in the Plan area and the wider rural hinterland.
 Map 5 shows their location. - 70 Recent growth within the Parish and in the wider area means that the existing facilities are in demand.
 The provision of adequate community space (indoor and outdoor) fosters social cohesion and well-being, providing venues for a range of community activities for all ages. - 71 Local facilities reduce car travel for residents who otherwise have to travel outside the Plan area.
-For those without a car or with limited mobility, being able to access local meeting spaces will be key to their health and well-being. - 72 With a growing number of older residents as well, easy access to local facilities significantly enhances the quality of life of existing and future residents and contributes to sustainable development. - 73 Map 5 shows the location and variety of community facilities and retail services in the Parish.
+For those without a car or with limited mobility, being able to access local meeting spaces will be key to their health and well-being. - 72 With a growing number of older residents as well, easy access to local facilities significantly enhances the quality of life of existing and future residents and contributes to sustainable development. - 73 Sandiacre is principally served by Ladycross Infant School at infant level and Cloudside Academy at Junior level, which feed into Friesland School, all included on Map 5a.
+The area south of the A52 is partly within the shared primary normal areas of Longmoor Primary, Parklands Infant and Nursery and St Laurence CE (Aided) Primary and partly within the shared normal area of Ladycross Infant, Longmoor Primary, Parklands Infant and Nursery and St Laurence CE (Aided) Primary.
+This part of Sandiacre is served by Wilsthorpe School at secondary level.
+Derbyshire County Council do not anticipate any problems with access to school places in the locality. - 74 Map 5a shows the location and variety of community facilities and retail services in the Parish.